DeFrame: Debiasing Large Language Models Against Framing Effects: Framing Effect in LLM Fairness

 The framing-specific bias is denoted by $\mathrm{Bias}(M_\theta; P^{(f)}, \phi)$ for $f \in \mathcal{F}$.
 We define framing disparity as the difference between these framing-specific biases as follows.

 \begin{definition}[Framing Disparity] Given the framing polarity $f \in \{+,-\}$ and the prompt set $P = P^+ \cup P^-$, the framing disparity for a model $M_{\theta}$ is defined as:

 \end{definition}

 The value of FD, as defined above, can take a positive or negative sign, reflecting whether the bias is greater under a positive or negative framing, respectively.
 For quantitative comparisons, we additionally report its absolute value $|\mathrm{FD}|$.
+We focus on positive and negative framings to examine how LLMs respond under maximally contrasting framings of the same stereotypes or decision scenarios.
 Extending to multiple framings is addressed in Appendix~\ref{sec:appendix_framing_extension}.
+FD is inherently bounded by the underlying bias metric $\phi$, and we provide its theoretical upper and lower bounds in Appendix~\ref{appen:fd_bound}.